antoniou/go-crawler/README.md

 # go-crawler [![Build Status](https://travis-ci.org/antoniou/go-crawler.svg?branch=master)](https://travis-ci.org/antoniou/go-crawler)

-A Web Crawler written in Go
+A Web Crawler written in Go.
+This was developed with the purpose of me trying to learn to write idiomatic Go

 The crawler is limited to one domain - Given domain http://www.example.com it will crawl all pages within the domain, but will not follow external links.